This is the third and final part of my 2017 Keto anniversary feature write up. Read the first part here.

 - Where to from here.

-You are reading someone else’s in-depth account/s upon nutritional & life intervention/s spanning across ONE YEAR (combined with comparative notes and thoughts year/s prior).
+You are reading someone else’s in-depth account/s upon nutritional & life intervention/s spanning across ONE YEAR.
 This is not a light reading.
 Don’t like it?
 Then go somewhere else.
-Pedestrian Normalcy welcomes you back with open arms.

 Fruits and Fibre – my thoughts.

 This also somewhat resonates with fruits / fructose intakes.
 There are days I felt convinced as simple as eating an apple on Saturday my joints felt immediately relieved after Friday’s delirious squat session.
 Other days?
-My recovery went just so-so.
-Then there goes the bloating inconsistencies.
+Felt just so-so.
+Then there’s the bloatedness.
 On some Mondays I could’ve sworn I’m a walking water tank sludge.
 Other days – not so much.

 Fibre – how “rough” do you actually need it?